 Balnea Spa is a little oasis of calm in the middle of the international departures area.
 They offer a pretty full range of treatments from massages and facials to mani-pedis.
 Wooden boxes with tall grasses create a serene separation from the rest of the terminal.

-They also have 2 other pop-up locations in the airport where you can get a massage.
+They also have two other pop-up locations in the airport where you can get a massage.

 Location: International departures, near Gate 53.
 Pop-ups: US transborder departures near Gate 80, domestic departures near Gate 1.